Skip to content

 • If an apprentice leaves their role before six months have been completed, the organization should hire a new apprentice to fulfill the role.

-3. Provide a budget for the project that includes eligible expenses.
-Examples include:
+Provide a budget for the project that includes eligible expenses and demonstrates a plan for providing a one-to-one match for the grant.

 • Please do not include unallowable costs in your budget.
 Unallowable costs include, but are not limited to: